einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

       (beside (flip p) p)
 ```

 With this, our basic toolset is complete.
-Now it is time to lose the support wheels and turn our attention to the original task: creating a replica of Henderson’s replica of Escher’s Square Limit!
+Now it is time to lose the support wheels and turn our attention to the original task: creating a replica of Henderson's replica of Escher's Square Limit!

 We start with a basic picture that is somewhat more interesting than the F we have been using so far.